PanithanS/Webcam-Pose-Estimation-Walking-Speed-Measurement/readme.md

 Overall, while initially focusing on measuring walking speed for rehabilitation purposes, the project has the potential to lay a solid foundation for advancements and applications in diverse domains, ultimately contributing to improved health, mobility, and well-being across populations.

-## Demonstration 01: Runn'main.py' with a webcam connected
+## Demonstration 01: Run "main.py" with a webcam connected
 **Vid.
 1** The demonstration of timing the passage of an individual from the "START" to the "END" point.
 - The clock, mouse position, starting time, and ending time were shown, respectively, at the top-left corner of the video from top to bottom.
 - We can draw or redraw the START BOX and END BOX using the mouse, enabling users to easily reposition the camera with a flexible design for any walking path.